 Something that reminds you of the infinite peacefulness that always resides within you.

-For example, some things I personally do to nourish my soul are meditation, read books on topics I’m passionate about, spend time with my dog, write, workout, and Yoga.
+For example, some things I personally do to nourish my soul are meditation, reading books on topics I’m passionate about, spending time with my dog, writing, workout, and doing Yoga.
 I workout 3-4x/wk and the rest I do daily.

 What are you currently doing to nourish your soul and nurture your relationship with yourself?